hlship/dialog-tool/README.md

 - Version numbers at start of game transcripts are problematic and perhaps can be editted out by `dgt` to prevent false failures
-- Add all sources files in a directory as a single entry
 - Packaging as a zblorb
 - Build along with a website, etc.
 - Setup a brew formula